exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

 * Implement wrappers for the Java API classes of your data type that implement `DocumentArray`, `DocumentObject`, or `DocumentValue`.
 You can define multiple classes for each interface.
 For example `YOUR_TYPENumber` and `YOUR_TYPEString` both can implement `DocumentValue`.
 As a type parameter for the generic interfaces, use your Visitor.
 * Implement a factory that wraps the Java classes of your data type into the newly defined wrapper classes.

-If your data type does not has a Java API you can also create your own parser, that implements these interfaces.
+If your data type does not have a Java API you can also create your own parser, that implements these interfaces.

 ## The Property to Column Value Extractors